redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_rule_update.md

 ## rhoas service-registry rule update

-Update configuration of rules
+Update the configuration of rules

 ### Synopsis

-Update configuration of validity and compatibility rules for the specified Service Registry instance or artifact
+Update the configuration of validity and compatibility rules for the specified Service Registry instance or artifact.

 ```
 rhoas service-registry rule update [flags]